OWASP/RiskAssessmentFramework/readme.md

-## OWASP Risk Rating Management Project
+## OWASP Risk Asessement Framework
 OWASP Risk Rating Management Project is a framework projects aim to educate user who want to assessment more than one or many web application using owasp risk rating mathodologies.

 ## Installation Guide